-Special events and public presentations and workshops providing hands-on access to State Library collections are held in the Fox Family White Gloves Room, the Bank of Queensland Heritage collections Learning Room, the Queensland Terrace and the Tim Fairfax Newspaper Reading Room.
+Special events and public presentations and workshops providing hands-on access to State Library collections are held in the White Gloves Room, the Bank of Queensland Heritage collections Learning Room, the Queensland Terrace and the Tim Fairfax Newspaper Reading Room.

 Most items are searchable via our catalogue, One Search.